tus/TUSKit/README.md

 ## Parallelism

 At the time of writing, this client does not support TUS' concatenation option.
-It does, however, support parallel uploads in a single client.
+It does, however, automatically support parallel uploads in a single client.
 It does also support multiple clients.

-## Mechanics
+## Underlying Mechanics

-The `TUSClient` will retry a failed upload a few times before reporting it as an error.
+The `TUSClient` will retry a failed upload two times (three total attempts) before reporting it as an error.

 The `TUSClient` will try to limit to max 5 concurrent files per upload.

 The `TUSClient` will try to upload a file fully, and if it gets interrupted (e.g. broken connection or app is killed), it will continue where it left of.

-The `TUSClient` stored files locally to upload them.
+The `TUSClient` storeds files locally to upload them.
 It will use the `storageDirectory` path that is passed in the initializer.
+Or create a default directory inside the documentsdir.

 The `TUSClient` will automatically removed locally stored files (internally) once their upload is complete.